Large-scale simulations of Floquet physics on near-term quantum computers: QHiFFS Error Analysis

 These can now be recursively calculated using the termination conditions $c_{a_1, a_2, 0, 0} = 1$ and $c_{a_1, a_2, 0, 1} = c_{a_1, a_2, 1, 0} = \frac{1}{2}$.
 Plugging in the data of a two-dimensional BNNNI model ($D=2, 2n_n=2n_1=2n_2=6$) into Eq. \eqref{eq:rec_coeff} indeed yields the coefficient $\frac{281}{64}$ that is consistent with Eq. \eqref{eq:ANNNI_error}.
 We have gathered a number of examples in Table \ref{tab:coeffs}.

 \bgroup \arraystretch{1.5}

 \egroup

 Note that in the limit of large $D$, the complicated integral contribution of Eq. \eqref{eq:dim_coeff} is vanishing making the dependence on $D$ asymptotically linear.
-Putting this together with Eq. \eqref{eq:scaling1}, we can write down the scaling of the dominant error term of a second order kick approximation of the BNNNI model
+Putting this together with Eq. \eqref{eq:scaling1}, we can write down the scaling of the dominant error term of a second-order kick approximation of the BNNNI model

 where $o(1)$ denotes a term that vanishes in the limit of large $D$.